King of Pain

-"King of Pain" is a song by English rock band the Police, released as the final single from their fifth and final studio album Synchronicity (1983).
+"King of Pain" is a song by British rock band the Police, released as the second single from their fifth and final studio album Synchronicity (1983).
 Written by the band's lead singer and bassist Sting as a post-separation song from his wife, "King of Pain" conjures up symbols of pain and relates them to a man's soul.
 A&M Records released "King of Pain" as the album's fourth single in the UK, while in many other countries it was released as the second single.